 - Flavor: Is red velvet cake a mystery flavor to you?
 I used to be the same way.
-From red velvet cake roll to red velvet cupcakes, I’ve had a lot of fun getting to know this iconic flavor.
+From red velvet cake roll to red velvet cupcakes to texture-packed red velvet seven layer bars, I’ve had a lot of fun getting to know this iconic flavor.
 Red velvet desserts, including today’s red velvet kiss cookies, are extra buttery with mild cocoa and vanilla flavors.
 They’re usually made with buttermilk to obtain that traditional tang, but these cookies can be made with regular milk.

 - Ease: We have a basic cookie dough on our hands.
 After chilling the cookie dough, roll into balls, and generously coat in granulated sugar before baking.
 The only complicated part, if we can really call it that, is pressing the Hershey’s Kiss candy into each baked cookie.
 To prevent the warm cookies from totally melting the chocolate, place the warm cookies in the freezer for a few minutes to “set” that chocolate kiss on top.
-Works like a charm.
+I do the same thing for chocolate cherry blossoms and candy cane kiss cookies and it works like a charm.

 - Time: Set aside enough time to chill this cookie dough.
 It’s a fairly sticky dough and without time in the refrigerator, your cookies will melt all over the baking sheet.
 Do yourself a favor and make the cookie dough the night before.
 Great way to prep for a Christmas cookie baking day.
-If you need a no-chill cookie, try these lace cookies.
+If you need a no-chill cookie, try these lace cookies or shortbread wedges.

 A Few Notes About Red Velvet Kiss Cookies